 Master's Programs

 The Grado Department of Industrial and Systems Engineering has a strong and diverse master's program that provides opportunities for study in specific areas in industrial and systems engineering, as well as general master's study.
-Both thesis and non-thesis tracks are available for all students.
-Master's graduates can select a plan that leads to advanced study at the PhD level, or one that prepares them to challenging positions in the public or private sectors.
+Thesis and non-thesis tracks are available for all students.
+Master's graduates can select a plan that leads to advanced study at the Ph.D. level, or one that prepares them for challenging positions in the public or private sectors.

-Prospective Master's students should have a strong academic background that is commensurate with their desired field of study within the department.
-Students can select one of the general focus areas for their graduate study - human factors and ergonomics, management systems, manufacturing systems, or operations research or they can select the general industrial engineering track, which provides more flexibility in tailoring their study.
-The links to each option area provide more detail about the required background for each.
+Prospective master's students should have a strong academic background commensurate with their desired field of study within the department.
+Students can select one of the general focus areas for their graduate study: human factors and ergonomics, management systems, manufacturing systems, operations research, or the general industrial engineering track.

 Common requirements for master's programs: